-- 4.16 A Member in Public Practice shall not accept an Appointment where the Member, the Member's Firm or a Network Firm has during the prior two years provided a Professional Service to the insolvent Entity, unless the Professional Service is considered immaterial or is referred to in paragraph 4.10. - 4.17 A prior Professional Service is immaterial if it: - (a) was of limited scope, limited time and limited fees; - (b) will not be subject to review by the Member during the course of the Administration; - (c) will not affect the Member's ability to comply with the statutory and fiduciary obligations associated with the Administration; and - (d) does not create threats to the Member's ability to comply with the fundamental principles of the Code when performing the duties of the Administration. - 4.18 Where a Member in Public Practice is considering accepting an Appointment and two or more Firms or Network Firms have merged in the preceding two years, the Member shall evaluate any relationships that the Member is aware of or ought reasonably to be aware of which the insolvent Entity had with the Firm, previous Firm(s) or Network Firm(s) in accordance with the requirements of this Standard. - 4.19 Where a Member in Public Practice is considering accepting an Appointment and has moved Firms in the preceding two years, the Member shall evaluate any relationships that the Member is aware of or ought reasonably to be aware of which the insolvent Entity had with the previous Firm or its Network Firms during the time that the Member was a Partner.
+- 4.16 A Member in Public Practice shall not accept an Appointment where the Member, the Member's Firm or a Network Firm has during the prior two years provided a Professional Service to the insolvent Entity, unless the Professional Service: - (a) will not affect the Member's ability to comply with the statutory and fiduciary obligations associated with the Administration; - (b) does not create threats to the Member's ability to comply with the fundamental principles of the Code and Independence when performing the duties of the Administration; and - (c) will not be subject to review by the Member during the course of the Administration. - 4.17 Where a Member in Public Practice is considering accepting an Appointment and two or more Firms or Network Firms have merged in the preceding two years, the Member shall evaluate any relationships that the Member is aware of, or ought reasonably to be aware of, which the insolvent Entity had with the Firm, previous Firm(s) or Network Firm(s) in accordance with the requirements of this Standard. - 4.18 Where a Member in Public Practice is considering accepting an Appointment and has moved Firms in the preceding two years, the Member shall evaluate any relationships that the Member is aware of, or ought reasonably to be aware of, which the insolvent Entity had with the previous Firm or its Network Firms during the time that the Member was a Partner or Managerial Employee.
 Where there were prior relationships, the Member shall disclose the relationships in the Declaration of Independence, Relevant Relationships and Indemnities (DIRRI).
 Where the prior relationships pose significant threats to Independence and there are no safeguards that can eliminate the threats or reduce them to an Acceptable Level, the Member shall decline the Appointment.